Mamiololo01/Set-Up-a-WordPress-Site-Using-EC2-and-RDS/README.md

 Run Progress Check

-Skip

-Install Apache and Dependencies
+# Install Apache and Dependencies

 Connect to your Cloud Server webserver-01 and perform the following tasks: